 At The Music Class, our passion is working with parents and caregivers to enable each child to achieve their full musical potential.
 Music development from birth to age 5 is a wonderful process to watch unfold if you know what to look for!
 This blog mini series details what to expect at each age level and developmental stage, starting with infants and one-year-olds.
+(Click here for 2&3, and here for 4&5!)
 This is based on extensive research plus our own observations since founding The Music Class in 1998.
 If you’re interested in delving into these topics, we recommend "Learning Sequences in Music: Skill, Content, and Patterns" by Edwin Gordon and "This Is Your Brain on Music: The Science of a Human Obsession" by Daniel Levitin.

 Each child moves through these developmental stages at their own pace, but that pace is highly impacted by their musical environment!
 The best thing you can do for your child's music development is surround them with many different kinds of music and sing and dance together constantly during the first years of life.
 And, of course, taking classes at The Music Class will make the most of this critical development period!

 Quick note: Pitch and rhythm are two separate skills that often develop at different rates.
 This is why they are shown in two different infographics below!

 Music Development in Infants (Birth to 12 Months)

 During the first months of life an infant’s brain is absorbing the sounds around them.
 By the end of that first year, the brain starts to prioritize, building greater sensitivity to familiar sounds and less ability to distinguish unfamiliar sounds.
 Based on phonetic perception and brain development research, regular exposure to a variety of musical sounds is critical during the first year of life.

 - Making eye contact when they hear music played or when being sung to

 - Moving arms and legs or rocking their body in response to rhythmic sounds